 This is so easy, you can whip up a batch in the morning and leave in the fridge for an afternoon snack or spoon into individual ramekins and put one in your lunch box for the office, perfect with a salad and some crisp breads.
 You can experiment with different flavours too as nowadays there are more than just the traditional smoked/ peppered varieties around.

 I particularly love the Port of Lancaster Smokehouse brand.
-Their mackerel is meaty with plenty of flesh and not too many bones and they have several flavours to choose from including an award winning Lime, Chilli and Coriander which works really well in this recipe.
+Their mackerel is meaty with plenty of flesh and not too many bones.
+They have several flavours to choose from including an award winning Lime, Chilli and Coriander which works really well in this recipe because of it’s slight spiciness.
 Their smoked fish range is wide with everything from mackerel and kippers to shellfish and even eel!
 They also offer a range of smoked meats, cheese, pickles and condiments too.
 You can buy their products online as well as at markets and shows across the country.
-I first discovered them at the RHS Tatton Park Flower Show this summer and I'm excited to see that they will be exhibiting at the BBC Good Food Show next month in Birmingham too.
+I first discovered them at the RHS Tatton Park Flower Show this summer and I’m excited to see that they will be exhibiting at the BBC Good Food Show next month in Birmingham too.

 - 200g (1 packet) of smoked mackerel (flavour of your choice)